 Add the minced garlic and cook just until it’s fragrant, only about thirty seconds to one minute longer.
 Sprinkle over a bit of flour (not too much because you don’t want your stew to be too thick and gloopy) and cook for another minute or two.

 Then, pour over some Worcestershire sauce and some fish sauce to deglaze the pot.
 These two additions, along with the anchovies added earlier, are what is going to give this beef stew recipe without wine a complex (and mildly acidic thanks to the Worcestershire sauce) flavour due to the glutamates in these ingredients.
+There are more uses for fish sauce than simply in stir fries!

 Don’t be concerned that the fish sauce and anchovies will lend a “fishy” flavour to the stew – they won’t.
 They just simply work together to enhance the savoury aspects of the stew and will end up just making it taste more “beefy.”
 This is why I use anchovies and fish sauce in a number of my other recipes, as well, such as in my parsnip leek soup.